appstefan/HighlightSwift/README.md

 # HighlightSwift

-Simple Syntax Highlighting for Swift and SwiftUI
+Code Syntax Highlighting for Swift and SwiftUI

 ## Contents